pwillaer/pwillaer/README.md

 <h1 align="center">Hi there 👋</h1>
 <h3 align="center">✨ Data Scientist ✨</h3>

 I caught fire coding.
-My journey so far includes proven hands-on experience in building and deploying LLM-powered automation bots and industry experience in consulting where I've honed both my business & technical skills, backed by intensive coding Data Science, Machine Learning, and MLOps certifications.
+My journey so far includes proven hands-on experience in building and deploying LLM-powered automation bots, backed by intensive coding Data Science, Machine Learning, and MLOps certifications.

 I resonate with Simon Sinek’s insight as I am convinced that “Working hard for something we don't care about is called stress.
 Working hard for something we love is called passion.”
 I thrive on challenges and eagerly seek opportunities to collaborate on meaningful and impactful projects.

 <h3 align="left">Connect with me:</h3>
 <p align="left">